-Prior to a recent Java trip, we confess to not having travelled in Indonesia for a long time and last time we did, it was to some further flung parts of Sumatra where frankly, the food was rather limited.
+Prior to a recent Java trip, we confess to not having travelled in Indonesia for a long time and last time we did, it was to some further-flung parts of Sumatra where frankly, the Indonesian food on offer was rather limited.
 Well, no offence to the friendly residents of the neighbouring island – and apologies to chefs on the 13,000 plus islands we didn’t visit – but meals on our Java tour were on a whole other level.
 To be fair though, rather than being a pretty clueless, first time, independent traveller, on our last trip we did travel with a local guide and so had someone suggesting where to eat, what to order, deciphering menus and seeking out recommended local specialities.
 If you want to really get to know the local cuisine then that’s the only way to go!

 Here’s one we did manage to find ourselves, the ubiquitous soto, and while we had no clue what it was and the owners couldn’t explain either – it was the only dish on the menu so…

 It’s actually a local variation on the classic Asian rice soup – here served with a side order of crispy tempeh – so simple, but totally delicious and a spot-on lunch.
 Both tofu and tempeh are common features of Indonesian cooking.
 Tofu may not be on everybody’s list of faves but the Indonesians certainly know how to prepare it while tempeh – made from fermented soya beans and either accompanying dishes or as a snack in its own right – may well be unfamiliar but will soon have you converted.

 A popular style of eating is the mixed dishes such as nasi campur (see also Malaysia’s nasi lemak) where rice and maybe chicken, prawn or beef are served on individual plates with a selection of accompanying side dishes.
 Each region will have its own version with accompaniments varying widely.
 Below is a Yogyakarta version we came across in just one of the town’s myriad excellent cafes.